memstechtips/UnattendedWinstall/README.md

 ## Conclusion

-I hope this Unattended Windows Answer file helps streamline the Windows installation process as much as it has for me.
-Feel free to leave Your feedback and suggestions as they are always welcome!
+I hope these Unattended Windows Answer files helps streamline the Windows installation process as much as it has for me.
+Feel free to join my [Discord Community](discord.gg/Z9nUfGmm) or leave Your feedback and suggestions in the [Discussions](https://github.com/memstechtips/UnattendedWinstall/discussions) as they are always welcome!
 Also, if you find these scripts useful, consider giving this repository a star ⭐ on GitHub.

 Happy installing!